immutables/immutables.github.io/immutable.md

 ```

 ### Opaque containers
-When we need to hide some fields in `toString` in hidden manner, or to handle `hasCode` or `equals` in a very specific manner, it's alway better to get away without ad-hoc features in annotation processor.
+When we need to hide some fields in `toString` in hidden manner, or to handle `hasCode` or `equals` in a very specific manner, it's always better to get away without ad-hoc features in annotation processor.
 For example, if you want to mask some confidential data from `toString` method create opaque wrapper for this data, most often you will need it anyway.

 ```java
 @GenerateImmutable(builder = false)